sylvia935/sylvia935.github.io/_pages/research.md

 *Collaborators: Erin Walker, Nichola Lubold*<br/>
 *University of Pittsburgh, Facet lab*

-This is an independent research project Advised by Dr. [Erin Walker](http://erinwalker.owlstown.com/).
+This is an independent research project advised by Dr. [Erin Walker](http://erinwalker.owlstown.com/).
 I studied middle school students’ rapport (a sense of harmony) with a robot who speaks socially called *Emma*.
 This is an exploratory study investigating 1) whether different individuals' reaction patterns are different from each other, 2) whether the same person behaves predictablly over multiple sessions, and 3) whether human rapport framwork could translated into human-robot interactions.
 Our rapport work is based on human rapport theories (e.g. Tickle-degnen and Rosentual's), but is operationalized using conversational strategies and linguistic cues from our data, i.e. the human-robot dialogue.

 ### *Allo Alphabet*: Mobile Literacy System Improving French Literacy for Children's in West Africa
 *Collaborators: Michael Madaio, Amy Ogan* <br/>
 *Carnegie Mellon University, Human Computer Interaction Institute*

-This is my research intern work at Carnegie Mellon.
+This is my research intern work at Carnegie Mellon collaborated with [Michael Madaio](michaelmadaio.com/) and Dr. [Amy Ogan](https://www.amyogan.com/).
+Literacy has been linked to pervasive poverty, unemployment and illness, educational technologies can help mitigate low levels of childhood literacy.
 As part of a large project *Allo Alphabet* currently deployed their phase 2 study in rural Côte d’Ivoire, my responsibility includes monitoring the user's (children and their parents) system usage and analyzing children’s learning progress through the curriculum.
+More recently, I started look at learning curve analysis of childhood literacy in low resource contexts.

 ## Past Projects
 ------